List of Australia national cricket captains: Test match captains

-This is a list of cricketers who have captained the Australian cricket team for at least one Test match (not including vice-captains and other players who have deputised on the field for any period of time during a match where the captain has been unable to play).
-Where a player has a dagger (†) next to a Test match series in which he captained at least one Test, that denotes that player deputised for the appointed captain or were appointed by the home authority for a minor proportion in a series.
+This is a list of cricketers who have captained the Australian cricket team for at least one Test match.
+It does not include players who have deputised on the field for any period of time during a match where the captain has been unable to play.
+A dagger (†) next to a Test match series denotes a player who was deputized for the appointed captain for a proportion in a series.
 The dagger classification follows that adopted by Wisden Cricketers' Almanack.

-The table of results is complete up to the first Test against Sri Lanka in February 2025.